catelli/wally-ai-training/README.md

 | **A — Tiled training (recommended)** | `import-waldo-tiles` | `dataset_tiles.yaml` + `training_tiles.yaml` | `256/waldo` and `256/notwaldo` patches | Learning Waldo appearance at **256×256**; detect on full scenes via `predict-tiled` |
 | **B — Full-scene training (optional)** | `import-hey-waldo` | `dataset.yaml` + `training.yaml` | `original-images/` + grid labels from `256/waldo/` filenames | Direct bbox prediction on whole pages (often **fails** with default settings) |

-### Strategy A — Tiled training (Medium article approach)
+### Strategy A — Tiled training

-Based on [Find Waldo with YOLOv2](https://medium.com/swlh/find-waldo-with-yolov2-809db787bbdf): train on **256×256 crops** where positive `waldo/` tiles contain Waldo filling the frame.
+Train on **256×256 crops** where positive `waldo/` tiles contain Waldo filling the frame.
 At inference time, run the same tile size over the full scene, shift boxes to global coordinates, and apply NMS.

 **Why it works:** In a typical Hey-Waldo page (~2800×1760 px), a 256×256 Waldo cell is roughly **9% × 14%** of the image.
 YOLO at `imgsz: 640` still sees Waldo as a very small object (~40×40 px effective), which is hard to learn from only **19 scenes**.
 Tiles make Waldo occupy most of the training image.